Financial Aid Budget & Aid Limits

 Your financial aid budget is defined by various costs you will assume when going to college.
 Tuition is the most obvious.
 But tuition is also a generic term.
 Tuition at UC is actually made up of instructional, general, campus life, information technology, and, when applicable, college program fees, non-resident surcharges, and other specialized fees.

-The next cost included in your financial aid budget is for room and board costs.
-Students living on-campus are billed by UC.
-But students who live off-campus also have an allocation toward their room and board costs.
+The next cost included in your financial aid budget is for housing and food costs.
+Students living on-campus are billed room and board by UC.
+But students who live off-campus also have an allocation toward their housing and food costs.

 Books is another expense students attribute to going to school.
 UC determines an average cost for books when defining your financial aid budget.
 Your individual costs may differ depending on availability of used or new textbooks or your course requirements for any given term.